Bo-Lennart/memory_game/docs/README.md

 1. Navigate to the settings tab in the GitHub repository
 2. Once in settings, navigate to the pages tab on the left of the page
 3. Under source, select branch ‘master’ and then click ‘save’
-4. Page will now automatically refresh and show a detailed ribbon display to indicate deployment
+4. Page will now automatically refresh and show a detailed ribbon display to indicate deployment.

 ![IMAGE ALT TEXT HERE](/docs/screenshots/deploy_page_steps.png)